stew-anderson/blog/_posts/2025-06-07-code-to-boardroom-why-im-starting-this-blog.markdown

 * Business alignment: why every technical decision has business consequences.
 * Personal reflection: what I'm learning as I keep growing on this journey.

-I’m calling this blog Code to Boardroom because that’s the path I’m walking: from developer, to engineering leader, and eventually to technology executive.
+I'm calling this blog Code to Boardroom because that's the path I'm walking: from developer, to engineering leader, and eventually to technology executive.